The road to strengthening clinical trials (WHA76 side event)

-IFPMA is hosting an event in the margins of the upcoming 76th World Health Assembly to discuss the implementation of WHA75.8 Resolution on strengthening clinical trials.
+IFPMA hosted an event in the margins of 76th World Health Assembly to discuss the implementation of WHA75.8 Resolution on strengthening clinical trials.
 Where do key actors stand with regards to the implementation of the Resolution?
 What can be expected in terms of future activities and roles of various stakeholders?

-Our distinguished panelists and speakers share their expert insights and highlight where they see the greatest potential for impact of the WHA75.8 resolution, both in pandemic and interpandemic settings.
-We’ll explore potential challenges, identify opportunities, and facilitate dialogue on the actions necessary to ensure successful implementation of the resolution’s various elements.
+Our distinguished panelists and speakers shared their expert insights and highlighted where they see the greatest potential for impact of the WHA75.8 resolution, both in pandemic and interpandemic settings.
+We explored potential challenges, identified opportunities, and facilitated dialogue on the actions necessary to ensure successful implementation of the resolution’s various elements.

 Dr Vasee Moorthy is a Senior Advisor at the World Health Organization headquarters in Geneva.
 He has a crosscutting role in WHO’s Research for Health Department coordinating the work of the secretariat related to research.
 This includes resolution WHA75.8 on clinical trials.
 He is an internal medicine physician with a PhD in malaria immunology and 25 years experience in research prioritization, trial design, and working on clinical trials in all 6 WHO regions.
 He has supervised WHO’s International Clinical Trial Registration Platform and R&D Observatory and served as Team Leader for Vaccine R&D. He has a 1st class degree in Natural Sciences from the University of Cambridge and a medical degree and PhD from Oxford.
 He spent 5 years in sub-saharan Africa designing and implementing clinical research studies as well as time in Washington DC overseeing clinical trials of malaria vaccines while working for an NGO called PATH.